Greece Moments Greece Moments

 Vourliotes Samos

 On the northern slope of the Ambelos Mountains, the village of Vourliotes, with its 500 inhabitants, is a real feast for the eyes.
-Shutters, doors and facades shine in the various colors, cats doze in the midday heat and raffia chairs invite you to take a short rest.
+Shutters, doors and facades shine in various colours, cats doze in the midday heat and wicker chairs invite you to take a short rest.

 samos vourliotes bergdorf